Board of Directors

 Mr. Coleman has served on numerous boards and commissions, such as the Northern Kentucky Athletic Directors Hall of Fame, the Independent Business Association of Northern Kentucky, and several Exhibit Committees at the Behringer Crawford Museum.

-appointed to the Gateway board by Governor Matt Bevin in November 2017 for a term
+Mr. Hermes was appointed to the Gateway board by the Governor for a six-year term

 expiring November 2023.